oreboot/oreboot/src/mainboard/sipeed/m1s-dock/README.md

 This SoC features two XuanTie cores:

-- E907, with _no_ MMU, suitable for an embedded/real-time OS, e.g., Zephyr
+- [E907](https://www.xrvm.com/product/xuantie/E907), with _no_ MMU, suitable for an embedded/real-time OS, e.g., Zephyr
-- C906, with an MMU, suitable for a virtual memory OS such as Linux
+- [C906](https://www.xrvm.com/product/xuantie/C906), with an MMU, suitable for a virtual memory OS such as Linux

+Execution starts on the core described in the binary header.

 ## reference code